ocropus-archive/ocropus4-old/README.md

 - OCRopus4 provides both command line interfaces and Python APIs.
     - command line APIs are provided by `Typer`
     - command invocation generally looks like this:
-        - `python3 -m ocrlib.ocroseg train ...`
+        - `python3 -m ocropus.ocroseg train ...`
         - that is, commands are simply part of the library files
 - All the computations are carried out in PyTorch.
 - OCRopus4 uses some extra external and internal libraries: